fahadNoufal/ecommerce-customer-segmentation/README.md

 ## 📌 Project Overview

-This project demonstrates an **end-to-end, industry-aligned data science workflow** applied to **real-world online retail data**.
+This project demonstrates an **industry-aligned data science workflow** applied to **real-world online retail data**.
 The goal is to understand customer behavior and derive actionable business insights through **unsupervised learning**, specifically **KMeans clustering**.

 Rather than focusing only on model execution, this project emphasizes: